Cost Function and Learning Process in Machine Learning

 Step 1: Unintentionally make the mistake

-Machine will randomly select a value for θ1.
-Let's say machine chose θ1 = 1.
-It will then estimate the output, Y' = 1 * X, which is different from the actual output Y. Now, we have two outputs: Y(actual output) and Y' (predicted output).
+The machine will randomly select a value for θ1.
+Let's say it chooses θ1 = 1, then estimates the output, Y' = 1 * X, which is different from the actual output Y. Now, we have two outputs: Y(actual output) and Y' (predicted output).

 X = [0, 1, 2, ..., 50]